Skip to content

 Happy New Year and welcome back to an exciting, action packed Spring term!
 The children have returned refreshed from their Christmas break and have kicked off the New Year with enthusiasm.

-Our new curriculum topic for the term is ‘Roman Invaders.
+Our new curriculum theme for the term is ‘Roman Invaders.
 Travelling back in time to the great Roman empire, children will learn about the invasion of Britain, the lives of the Romans & their beliefs.
 Our class novel in English this term is part of The Roman Mysteries Series: The Thieves of Ostia by Caroline Lawrence- we will be using this fantastic story to inspire the children’s writing.

 THE Y3 Class Assembly is on Wednesday 5th March